'Markets make mistakes': Why bonds may have overreacted on inflation

 Eurozone output prices:

-In fact, analysis of consumer behaviour, PMIs and Economic Sentiment Indicator surveys by Unicredit found that all real economy price gauges are in line with, or above long-term averages.
+In fact, analysis of consumer behavior, PMIs and Economic Sentiment Indicator surveys by Unicredit found that all real economy price gauges are in line with, or above long-term averages.
 So the economy does not seem to share markets' concern, said Marco Valli, Unicredit's head of macro research.

 This divergence, visible in the following chart from Unicredit, was absent in 2015 when ECB kicked off bond-buying or in 2016, when it cut rates to minus 0.40%, he said, noting "a disconnect between market-based expectations and what other surveys are showing us."